shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "But I don’t know how."

 "It’s easy!
 Like this!"
-Mudrich laid on her belly, put her palms on the ground, and lifted up with her elbows, pivoting at the tips of her toes.
+Mudrich laid on her belly, put her palms on the ground, and lifted with her elbows, pivoting at the tips of her toes.
 "See?"

 "Ok."
 Ersie followed the steps but was barely able to get her torso off the ground.
 "Am I doing it right?"